mrisher/smtp-sts/mta-sts.md

 is no valid (non-expired) previously-cached policy, senders MUST treat the recipient domain as one that has not implemented MTA-STS.

-## Policy Selection for Smart Hosts
+## Policy Selection for Smart Hosts and Subdomains

 When sending mail via a "smart host"--an intermediate SMTP relay rather than the message recipient's server--compliant senders MUST treat the smart host domain as the policy domain for the purposes of policy discovery and application.

+When sending mail to a mailbox at a subdomain, compliant senders MUST NOT attempt to fetch a policy from the parent zone.
+Thus for mail sent to "user@mail.example.com", the policy can be fetched only from "mail.example.com", not "example.com".

 #  Policy Validation